 Royal Philips (PHG) Gains But Lags Market: What You Should Know

-PHG will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from PHG as it approaches its next earnings release.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $2.10 per share and revenue of $21.61 billion, which would represent changes of -7.08% and -0.83%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.10 per share and revenue of $21.61 billion.
+These totals would mark changes of -7.08% and -0.83%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for PHG.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for PHG.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-PHG is currently sporting a Zacks Rank of #4 (Sell).
+PHG currently has a Zacks Rank of #4 (Sell).

-Valuation is also important, so investors should note that PHG has a Forward P/E ratio of 21.79 right now.
-For comparison, its industry has an average Forward P/E of 22.54, which means PHG is trading at a discount to the group.
+In terms of valuation, PHG is currently trading at a Forward P/E ratio of 22.46.
+Its industry sports an average Forward P/E of 24.34, so we one might conclude that PHG is trading at a discount comparatively.

-Also, we should mention that PHG has a PEG ratio of 2.25.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Electronics - Miscellaneous Products was holding an average PEG ratio of 1.94 at yesterday's closing price.
+Also, we should mention that PHG has a PEG ratio of 2.32.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Electronics - Miscellaneous Products was holding an average PEG ratio of 2.03 at yesterday's closing price.

 Click to get this free report